27 Interesting Facts About Latvia

 Christmas in Riga (Shutterstock)

-26. the real Crocodile Dundee was actually from Latvia.
+26. The real Crocodile Dundee was actually from Latvia.
 Crocodile Harry – or Arvids Blumentals – was the inspiration behind the Hollywood film.
 He was from the Latvian village of Dundaga and moved to Australia in 1951 and supposedly killed as many as 10,000 crocs.

-Every effort has been made to verify these interesting facts about Latvia using primary sources.
+We strive to verify all facts using authoritative and primary sources where possible.
 However, if you find an error or have any questions, please contact us.

-Education writer at Facts Institute | Website
+Education writer at | Website